Battle of the Dukla Pass: Battle

 The Soviet operation plan called for the Soviet forces to cross the pass and capture the town of Prešov within five days.

 The operation started on 8 September.
-It took the Soviets three days to take Krosno (it was captured on 11 September).
+It took the Soviets three days to take Krosno (it was liberated on 11 September).
 One of the biggest battles in the pass took place on and around Hill 534 in the northwest from the town of Dukla; the battle to capture this hill lasted from 10 to 20 September, and during that period the control of the hill changed more than 20 times.
-The town of Dukla was seized on 21 September.
-The area of the former Czechoslovak state border—heavily fortified by the Germans—was captured on 6 October; it took almost a month for the Soviet forces to reach Slovakia.
+The town of Dukla was liberated on 21 September.
+The area of the former Czechoslovak state border—heavily fortified by the Germans—was liberated on 6 October; it took almost a month for the Soviet forces to reach Slovakia.

 The Dukla operation did not end when the Soviets forced the pass.
 The combat zone shifted to Eastern Slovakia, with Soviet forces trying to outflank and push back the German forces, still strong and having many fortified positions.
 South of the pass and directly west of the village of Dobroslava lies an area that has come to be known as the "Valley of Death".
 Here Soviet and German armor clashed in a miniature reenactment of the great tank battle of Kursk.
 Soviet and Czechoslovak forces would enter Svidník on 28 October.
 A major German fortified position near the pass, Hill 532 "Obšár", would be secured as late as on 25 November 1944.

 Aftermath

-The Slovak National Uprising was mostly crushed by the time Soviet units secured Slovak territories; one of the main reasons for this was that the German resistance in the Dukla Pass was much heavier than expected.
+The Slovak National Uprising had been mostly crushed by the time Soviet units secured Slovak territories; one of the main reasons for this was that the German resistance in the Dukla Pass was much heavier than expected.
 Another factor was that the Slovak insurgent forces failed to secure the other side of the pass, as planned by the Slovak and Soviet commanders during early preparations.

-In 1949, the Czechoslovak government erected a memorial and cemetery southeast of the Dukla border crossing, in Vyšný Komárnik, the first liberated village on the territory of (then) Czechoslovakia.
+In 1949, the Czechoslovak government erected a memorial and cemetery southeast of the Dukla border crossing in Vyšný Komárnik village.
 It contains the graves of several hundred Soviet and Czechoslovak soldiers.
 Several other memorials and cemeteries have also been erected in the region.

 In 1956, the football club ATK Praha changed their name to Dukla Praha (Dukla Prague) in honour of those who had fallen in the battle.

+In October 2024, an article in Czech news was published reviewing 80 years since the battle took place.
+According to the article 617 Czech soldiers of the 2000 killed during the battle are not mentioned on any memorial.
+The article also stated the Ministry of Defence wants to build a memorial in honour of those soldiers in Poland.